-- 1. Disengage the PTO, move the motion-control levers to the NEUTRAL-LOCK position, and set the parking brake. - Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - Rotate the blades until the ends face forward and backward. - Measure from a level surface to the cutting edge, position A, of the blades (Figure 94).
+- Disengage the blade-control switch (PTO), move the motion-control levers to the NEUTRAL-LOCK position, and set the parking brake. - Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
+Rotate the blades until the ends face forward and backward. - Measure from a level surface to the cutting edge, position A, of the blades (Figure 95).